ABDO176ELTAWEEL/deepfake-detection/README.md

 ### Why MobileNetV2 for Binary?

-The binary task (real vs fake) is coarser, it doesn't need to discriminate between manipulation types, just detect the presence of any manipulation.
+The binary task (real vs fake) is coarser; it doesn't need to discriminate between manipulation types, just detect the presence of any manipulation.
 MobileNetV2 is faster to train on CPU and sufficient for this task.

 ---